DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: Symbols, Sets, WeakSets, Maps, WeakMaps.
 It's gonna take some time to let these new concepts to sink in.

 **Thoughts:** The next project for the Udacity Nanodegree is approaching: a Classic Arcade Game ("Frog") Clone.
 Skills to possess: HTML5 Canvas, JS OOP knowledge, and more.

+### Day 65: 2018 April 7 Tuesday

+**Today's Progress**: ES6 again.
+Today I've met Promises, Generators and Polyfills.
+I find Generators slightly more understandable compared to the other concepts, but it will take some time to let everything sink in.

+**Thoughts:** I'm one lesson before the next scholarship project.
+I'm very curious about how to implement all the things I've been learning.